openmrs/openmrs-owa-orderentry/README.md

 **NB:** Not having any of the above configurations will result into an error notice.
 Please check more information [here](https://wiki.openmrs.org/display/projects/Order+Entry+UI+Administrator+Guide)

-## Releasing

-Releasing is done via Github Releases.
-The process is as follows:

-1. Update the version number in package.json, pom.xml, and app/manifest.webapp by removing the "-SNAPSHOT" in each.
-Ensure all 3 versions match.
-2. Commit and push to master and confirm everything builds successfully in Github Actions
-3. Go to the [Releases Page](https://github.com/openmrs/openmrs-owa-orderentry/releases) and create a new release named after the version you want to release, publish this.
-4. Confirm that the [Deploy release](https://github.com/openmrs/openmrs-owa-orderentry/actions/workflows/release.yml) job completes successfully
-5. Confirm that the zip artifact has been successfully published to the [Maven repository](https://openmrs.jfrog.io/ui/repos/tree/General/owa%2Forg%2Fopenmrs%2Fowa%2Forderentry)
-6. Update the version number in package.json, pom.xml, and app/manifest.webapp, by incrementing to the next version number and adding a "-SNAPSHOT" suffix
-7. Commit and push to master, and confirm that the next SNAPSHOT builds successfully

-NOTE: Travis CI will build the project using the version of react-components specified in the package.json, while the PIH staging build always uses the latest head of react-components when building and deploying order entry.
-Therefore, if changes have been made to react-components since the last ordery entry release, you will likely want to release react-components (see react-components README for details) and upgrade the version number in the Order Entry package.json before releasing Lab Workflow or you may inadvertently release Order Entry with an earlier verison of React Components than you have been testing against.

 ## License